charlesfindlay/ExpITExtraCredit2-MVC/README.md

 ### Add at least one of the following features

 * Create a feedback system for each type of car (Year, Make, Model).
-The feedback should be linked to customer accounts. aggregate* On the car detail page add the ability for customers browsing the site to input the expected #miles they will drive per year.
+The feedback should be linked to customer accounts.
+* On the car detail page add the ability for customers browsing the site to input the expected #miles they will drive per year.
 This should link to a graph that displays the annual expected cost to operate the car.
 The graph should have categories for fuel, insurance, maintence, etc...
 * Add a compare car feature where a customer can select two cars to display side-by-side.

 The dealership app will take some stretching of your skills.
 You might not be able to do it until we've covered some additional lessons in class.
 That's OK.